"Surprise! We're going to Disney!"

 Status Update = OMG GOING 2 DISNEY!!!

-If your tadpoles are on social media, give them the surprise status update of their life.
+If your older kids are on social media, give them the surprise status update of their life.
 The evening before your reveal, wait until they’re asleep.
 Before you head to bed, post a new status update announcing the trip and tag them in the update.
 Perhaps include a picture of a past trip or video announcing the trip.
 Be creative with the different platforms.
 Do a video for Snapchat or tag them in an Instagram photo of the matching vacation shirts you'll wear. #BestFrogParentsEver.
 If you're traveling with our discount Disney World tickets, we'd love to know.
 Tag us in your pics and posts!

 Give Video Clues

 Use videos from our YouTube channel of attractions your kids don't necessarily know are at a Disney park.
-Here's a sample list of video clues: Buzz Lightyear's Space Ranger Spin, Finding Nemo - The Musical, Jedi Training Academy, Frozen Ever After and The Many Adventures of Winnie the Pooh.
-For the grand reveal, go with the Let the Magic Begin Welcome Show at Magic Kingdom.
+Here's a sample list of video clues: Buzz Lightyear's Space Ranger Spin, Frozen Ever After, Millennium Falcon: Smugglers Run and The Many Adventures of Winnie the Pooh.
+For the grand reveal, go with All Four Beacons of Magic, Including Cinderella Castle.
 You could also make a video of yourself announcing "We're going to Disney World!" as the final clue.
-You can tailor the list to suit your children's ages and likes.
+You can tailor the list to suit your children's ages and interests.
+If you are heading to Disneyland on a future trip, we have a lot of Disneyland videos as well.
+Our Top 10 Favorite Disneyland Rides is a good start.

-Making a surprise trip to Disney can be a surprise onto itself.
+Making a surprise trip to Disney can be a surprise in itself.
 Find a way to reveal the trip when they least expect it.
 Hang a large "We’re Going to Disney!" sign in the shower or leave a small note in their lunchbox.
 Write the surprise on a window or leave a message at the bottom of a box of doughnuts.
 While we're all about leaping, we caution you about jumping out from behind a couch or door with a huge sign.
-A scared tadpole won't be interested in any kind of vacation.
-Don't start the trip with a traumatic moment.
+(A scared tadpole won't be interested in any kind of vacation.
+Don't start the trip with a traumatic moment!)

 Keep It a Secret Until You've Arrived